Release: Mar 03, 2013 - Author: -Der-Tribun - Translator: -Der-Tribun

 The game was originally released for the PC and was ported to the Playstation in 1996.
 The game stayed the same, but there were some other improvements.
 Music was now CD quality, intro and outro were movie cutscenes now and the robot- and planet briefings now had voiceovers.
 Sadly, there are cuts in the intro where there is no technical excuse for them

-Compared are the PC-Version
+Compared are the PC-Version with the Playstation-Version

 The briefing originally consisted of stills with music and text.
 On the playstation it became a fully fledged CGI-movie, complete with the voices of Material Defender and Dravis from Descent 2.
 Here a comparison how different that looks on two scenes.